Dublin

 Asylum applicants are entitled to a standard laissez-passer upon notification in writing of the transfer decision.[23]
 However, given the high rate of appeals, such a document is usually not issued at this point.
 According to the information available to CPR, all transfers are voluntary, and the applicant is informed of the exact date, time, and place they should present themselves to AIMA for travel purposes.

 According to AIMA, in the absence of a judicial appeal or absconding, the average duration of the Dublin procedure from the moment an outgoing request is issued until the effective transfer takes place was 50 days (‘take back’) or 90 to 100 days (‘take charge’).
 In cases of a judicial appeal, the duration is highly variable and in some cases can take more than a year.
-The average duration from the moment another Member State accepts responsibility until the effective transfer takes place, if the applicant does not abscond or appeal, was 15 to 20 days.
+The average duration from the moment another Member State accepts responsibility until the effective transfer takes place, if the applicant does not abscond or appeal, or provided there are no financial constraints from the determining authority, was 15 to 20 days.

 Personal interview